FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 At a high level, a slow migration happens in four phases.
 Each user proceeds through the phases independently of other users.
 Here's how the data flows before any changes to the auth system are made:

-{% plantuml source: _diagrams/learn/expert-advice/identity-basics/slow-migration/auth-before-migration.plantuml, alt: "The user auth process before migration." %}
+{% plantuml source: _diagrams/learn/expert-advice/identity-basics/slow-migration/auth-before-migration.plantuml, alt: "The user auth process before the migration." %}

 In the second phase, you'd stand up the new system, connect it to the old system, and route all authentication requests from applications to the new system.
 When the new auth system proxies the old auth system, the latter is consulted the first time a user authenticates: